skomarica/skomarica.github.io/about/index.md

   creditlink: http://texturelovers.com
 ---

-I'm a full stack Java Software Developer with over 6 years of experience in software development industry.
-I've been included in number of different software development projects, covering different layers of the stack - from server, network and hosting environment, over data modelling, implementing business logic, up to caring about user interfaces and user experience.
+I'm a full stack Java Software Developer with over 7 years of experience in the software industry.
+I've been included in a number of different software development projects, covering different layers of the stack - from server, network and hosting environments, over data modelling, implementing business logic, up to caring about user interfaces and user experience.

 ## Expertise and interests
 * Java / Java EE multi-tier software development